 My explanation: Raw food advocates do not avoid white sugar, honey, artificial sweeteners, meat products, dairy products, white flour products, nightshade vegetables, table salt, etc.

-“Raw foodists” – a term that raw food advocates despise (I do not make use of this term) – should not draw their knowledge from gramophones.
+“Raw foodists” – a term raw food advocates despise (I don’t use that term) – should not get their knowledge from phonographs.
 Even just cooking food on low and leaving it raw are two different behaviors.
 And preparing food too hot or just heating it are also two different behaviors.

 And whoever interprets the teachings of Jesus – only the original teachings – correctly, will arrive at cooking on low heat.
 What’s more, this information only applies in hot climates, where the stones heat up to about 70 °C during the day without a fire.